 Beartooth's Caleb Shomo is no stranger to anxiety, depression and suicidal thoughts.
 He's struggled through dark times and channeled those experiences into his music, which has resonated with fans around the world, many of whom have faced similar mental health issues.
-Those issues are at the heart of Beartooth's forthcoming new album Disease.
 "Depression is something that's just 'in your head,' there's no reason for it, so it 'should' be easy enough to just get over, but I can never do it.
 It's something unshakeable.
 I can't make it work," Shomo has said.
 "I wanted to write an album about that.
 Disease really encompasses everything emotionally that I wanted to convey."

 As his music has positively impacted many Beartooth fans, so Shomo himself turns to certain songs when experiencing dark times.
 To kick off our ongoing "Songs for Black Days" series, presented in partnership with Hope for the Day, we asked him to share a few of those, along with his thoughts on how they've helped him.

 City and Colour - "The Hurry and the Harm"

 "The lyrics are very grounding.
 It always makes me think of what I'm chasing in life, what's worth it, and what's not.
 The music of this song is also very calming and helps keep my mood balanced when I'm feeling low."